 There’s been an awakening.
 Have you felt it?
 The premiere of Star Wars: The Force Awakens is just days away!
 More Star Wars means it’s definitely the most wonderful time of the year and to celebrate here are recipes and DIYs to throw your own ultimate The Force Awakens party!

-Prepare for battle between the dark side and the light with BB-8 pork puns, Millennium Falcon Jell-o, and more to fill Star Wars-loving hearts and stomachs as your prepare for the new film.
+Prepare for battle between the dark side and the light with BB-8 pork puns, Millennium Falcon gelatin treats, and more to fill Star Wars-loving hearts and stomachs as your prepare for the new film.
 May the Force be with you!

 A starry galactic backdrop with oncoming TIE fighters provide the perfect setting for your buffet.
 Serving plates of food float at varying heights as your guests lightspeed towards the party.